polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Department : not set

-16. Start a web browser using in private/incognito mode and browse to the following URL (where `<existing_tenant>` represents the DNS name of the original Azure Active Directory tenant associated with your Azure Stack subscription).
+16. Start a web browser using in private/incognito mode and browse to the following URL (where `<existing_tenant>` represents the DNS name of the original Azure Active Directory tenant associated with your Azure Stack Hub subscription).

      ```
      https://portal.azure.com/#@<existing_tenant>.onmicrosoft.com